• Skip to primary navigation

-First open the “Shortcuts” App
+Open the “Shortcuts” App

 It is used to automate actions on your phone

-Select “Automation” at the bottom of the screen
+It is at the bottom of the screen

-Tap the + sign to add a new Automation
+Tap the + sign

-Tap “Create Personal Automation”.
+Tap “Create Personal Automation.”

 Scroll down a little and select “App”